Imran4424/iOS-InterviewQuestions/Swift.md

 Common use cases include:

 - **Coordinating Multiple API Calls:** Fetching user data, posts, and notifications simultaneously from different endpoints and updating the UI only after all three network requests succeed.
+- **Loading Multiple Resources:** Ensuring all required local data, images, or assets are loaded before moving to the next screen in an application.
+- **Batch Processing:** Kicking off a complex data processing operation in the background that depends on several initial computations being complete.

 ### What is `DispatchSemaphore` and when to use it?